 Shorter Route: 46km (28 miles)

 We stop at the town of Toro and visit its 10th century Alcazar, which was built as a border fortification between the Muslim caliphate to the south and the Christian kingdoms to the north.

 The day finishes in the charming town of Tordesillas.
 It was here in 1494 that the treaty was signed splitting the 'new world' between Spain and Portugal, and was also where Queen Juana was controversially imprisoned in the 16th century, leading to a period of Habsburg rule in Spain.

-The route passes through Simancas, home to a 15th century castle, which currently contains the Spanish National Archive.
-And we stop for lunch at the small town of Fuensaldaña; home to a very impressive castle where Queen Isabella of Castile and King Ferdinand of Aragon spent their honeymoon, after their wedding which united Spain for the first time.
+The route passes through Simancas; home to a 15th century castle that currently contains the Spanish National Archive.
+And we stop for lunch at the small town of Fuensaldaña; which also has a very impressive castle, where Queen Isabella of Castile and King Ferdinand of Aragon spent their honeymoon, after their wedding which united Spain for the first time.

 The ride finishes in the city of Valladolid.
 A former capital of Spain, Valladolid is full of exquisite architecture, with many fine buildings dating from the 15th and 16th centuries.
 It's Plaza Mayor (Main Square) is the oldest of its type in Spain.

-We end the day in the beautiful town of Peñafiel, home to another of the region's superbly preserved castles.
-Here we visit one of the finest vineyards of the region for a tour and tasting of some of the wine produces here.
+We end the day in the beautiful village of Curiel de Duero, where we spend the night in a charming hilltop castle.
+We also visit the impressive town of Peñafiel, where we visit one of the finest vineyards of the region, and enjoy a tasting of some of the wine produced here.

 We then ride the short distance into Segovia; one of Spain's hidden gems.
 Segovia is only a small city, but it has a stunningly preserved old town and Jewish Quarter, which is delightful to stroll around, surrounded by many centuries of history.